 3. Employee Involvement: What type of involvement will employees have?
 How will the program be communicated internally?

-Talk to the managers across the organization and your HR team to get a better sense of how new initiatives are usually rolled out across the company so you can mimic that process.
+Talk to the managers across the organization and your HR team to get a better sense of how new initiatives are usually rolled out across the company so you can mimic and automate that process.
 You’d hate to reinvent the wheel, work smarter not harder.

 4. Community Involvement: What will your community engagement look like?
 Will other stakeholders like customers be involved?
 How will the program be communicated externally?
 What are you doing for social change and social good within your community?
 Are there ways to do capacity building for nonprofits you love?
 Can you leverage your team to help with fundraising campaigns for nonprofits?